elyseio/gag_bot/README.md

 🤖 Grow A Garden Automation Bot

-Automates gear purchases and egg buying in a Grow A Garden using screen detection, input emulation, and scheduled execution.
+Automates gear purchases and egg buying in Grow A Garden using screen detection, input emulation, and scheduled execution.
+Also send Discord notifications for available items.

 🚀 Features

 Automated gear and egg purchasing using PyAutoGUI + PyDirectInput

+Send Discord notifications for available items

 Runs every 5 minutes using time-based triggers